66aadesh/IPL-MATCHES-DATA-EXTRACTOR/README.md

 ## How to Use
 1. Clone the repository to your local machine.
+2. Go through 'BS4 Ideation.ipynb' to understand the basic idea of extracting data of IPL matches.
-2. Run the desired method from `match_extractor` to extract specific data for an IPL match.
+3. Run the desired method from `match_extractor` to extract specific data for an IPL match.
-3. Alternatively, use `all_match_data_extractor` by providing a list of match URLs to extract data for multiple matches into a consolidated JSON file.
+4. Alternatively, use `all_match_data_extractor` by providing a list of match URLs to extract data for multiple matches into a consolidated JSON file.

 ## Dependencies
 - Python